 STEP 5 – THE FUR

 Now we will burn in the fur.
 We’ll start with the orange-colored fur and end with the white fur.
-Again a reminder that the facial features are covered in step 6.

 ORANGE-COLORED FUR

-Use the flat of the shader and a very light hand pressure to burn uniform strokes.
+Also, use a very light hand pressure!
 The light hand pressure will allow the pen tip to glide over the surface of the wood producing more consistent burn strokes.
+I can’t emphasize the need for using a light hand pressure enough!
+There are a number of problems that can be prevented by using a light hand pressure.

 If you are having difficulty getting uniform burn strokes, I suggest turning down the heat on your burner.
 I’ve found that burning at too high of a heat causes a lot of problems especially when you are first learning pyrography.
 Also, burn the strokes in the direction the fur grows.
 That way if the color isn’t uniform the burn strokes will look like fur.